shawnw/icu4tcl/README.md

 Returns the script the given codepoint belongs to.

+#### icu::char toupper cp

+Returns the upper-case version of the character if there is one, otherwise the character.

+#### icu::char tolower cp

+Returns the lower-case version of the character if there is one, otherwise the character.

+#### icu::char totitle cp

+Returns the title-case version of the character if there is one, otherwise the character.

 #### icu::char is subcommand cp

 Tests properties of a single codepoint.
 Also see `icu::string is`.